top of page

 River Luo feeds into River Huai in vast folds.

-And the tea crema tops my cup like smooth snow.-
+with tea crema on my cup like smooth snow.

 Appreciation: